adsovetzky/Adsovetzky-Omarchy-s-Waybar/README.md

 ## Install

-This will back up your current Waybar configuration files and add the clone one.
+This will back up your current Waybar configuration files and add the clone one, copy all of this command, paste it into ur terminal and everything will be fine.

 ```sh
 # Clone the Waybar config from this repo